-During the year, the company has created a currency hedge for its US\$ loan position.
+During the year 2020, the company created a currency hedge for its US\$ loan position.
 The relationship between the hedging instrument, being amounts owed by subsidiary undertakings, and the hedged item, being US\$ bank loans, along with its risk management objectives of managing currency exposures arising from the translation of balances at the period end to pounds sterling, was formally documented on 18 March 2020 with the additional condition (Sources of ineffectiveness) documented on 10 June 2020.
 Since this date and on an ongoing basis, the company was documenting whether the hedging instrument is highly effective in offsetting changes in fair values of the hedged item arising from foreign exchange differences.
-The foreign exchange gain or loss on the hedging instrument was taken to the income statement and offset against the foreign exchange gain or loss on the hedged item.
+The foreign exchange gain or loss on the hedged item.
 The net gain or loss was allocated between capital and revenue in line with the accounting policy set out above for bank borrowings and finance charges.
-The repayment of \$2,500,000 of the loan during the year has led to hedge ineffectiveness in offsetting changes in fair values of the hedged item arising from foreign exchange differences and as a result hedge accounting has been discontinued and the net gains and losses arising on amounts owed by subsidiary undertakings followed the treatment of the underlying instrument and have been recognised within the company's capital reserve.
+The repayment of \$2,500,000 of the loan during the year 2020 led to hedge ineffectiveness in offsetting changes in fair values of the hedged item arising from foreign exchange differences and as a result hedge accounting was discontinued and the net gains and losses arising on amounts owed by subsidiary undertakings followed the treatment of the underlying instrument and have been recognised within the company's capital reserve.